Speak / Lesson 62

-In this Persian (Farsi) lesson, we go over the most common colors in the Persian language, as well as some incidental vocabulary associated with the colors.
+In this lesson, we go over the most common colors as well as some incidental vocabulary associated with the colors.
 This is a vocabulary sprint, meaning you can listen to it no matter what level you are in the Persian language.
 These lessons are meant to provide you with a group of common vocabulary quickly.

 The most common colors in the Persian language include:

 how are you?

 Note: In Persian, as in many other languages, there is a formal and an informal way of speaking.
 We will be covering this in more detail in later lessons.
 For now, however, chetor-ee is the informal way of asking someone how they are, so it should only be used with people that you are familiar with. hālé shomā chetor-é is the formal expression for ‘how are you.’